Are You PCOD Suspect? » Cheif

 PCOD polycystic ovarian disease also known as PCOS polycystic ovarian syndrome.
-It is caused due to the hormonal imbalance in the body.
-Normally, female hormones estrogens and progesterone are produced with slight production of male hormone androgen.
+It is caused due to hormonal imbalance in the body.
+Normally, female hormones estrogens and progesterone are produced with slight production of the male hormone androgen.
 Both these hormones regulate the formation of follicles in female ovaries.
-In PCOD, due to hormonal imbalance numerous small follicles are formed instead of one mature egg.
-High androgen levels affect menstrual cycle as ovaries fails to release mature egg.
+In PCOD, due to hormonal imbalance, numerous small follicles are formed instead of one mature egg.
+High androgen levels affect the menstrual cycle as ovaries fail to release a mature egg.

 Here is a detailed overview of PCOS

-Cause of PCOD is still unknown.
+The cause of PCOD is still unknown.
 However, some research showed that genetics and environmental factors play a very important role.
-It could be hereditary in some cases and in most of the cases it results from unhealthy lifestyle, lack of physical activity, resistance to insulin, low grade inflammation etc.
+It could be hereditary in some cases and in most cases it results from an unhealthy lifestyle, lack of physical activity, resistance to insulin, low-grade inflammation, etc.

-Irregular menstrual cycle is most common symptom of PCOD.
+The irregular menstrual cycle is the most common symptom of PCOD.
 Women with this disease get fewer than 8 periods a year.
 Unwanted facial and body hair is common among females suffering from PCOD.
-It happens because excess amount of androgen is produced in the body.
+It happens because an excess amount of androgen is produced in the body.
 Acne, Obesity, mood swings, male pattern baldness are other common symptoms of PCOD.

-Diagnosis of PCOS includes ultrasound of abdomen and pelvis.
-Blood test is used to check level of androgen, Luteinizing hormone, sugar, cholesterol, etc.
+Diagnosis of PCOS includes an ultrasound of the abdomen and pelvis.
+A blood test is used to check the level of androgen, Luteinizing hormone, sugar, cholesterol, etc.

 Awareness of this condition among young females is very important as it leads to future implications like increase risk of endometrial cancer, breast cancer, infertility, type 2 diabetes, high blood pressure and other heart problems.
 Therefore, it is very important to treat this disorder by making some lifestyle modifications and following strict medications.